Inevitability of knowing less than nothing: Conditional uncertainty and entropy

-The isometric channels introduced in the definition above enable us to compare bipartite states of different dimensions, as was the case before with the generalized definition of majorization in \eqref{eq:final-maj-def}--\eqref{eq:iso-conditions-majorization}.
-We note here that conditional majorization, as defined here, reduces to classical conditional majorization, as defined in \cite{GGHKLV18}, when the the states involved are classical (see Appendix~\ref{app:q-cond-maj-reduces-to-classical-cond-maj} for a proof).
+The isometric channels introduced in the definition above enable us to compare bipartite states of different dimensions, as was the case before with the generalized definition of majorization in~\eqref{eq:final-maj-def}--\eqref{eq:iso-conditions-majorization}.
+We note here that conditional majorization, as defined here, reduces to classical conditional majorization, as defined in~\cite{GGHKLV18}, when the the states involved are classical (see Appendix~\ref{app:q-cond-maj-reduces-to-classical-cond-maj} for a proof).
+Specifically, we show that in the classical domain, conditionally mixing channels coincide with the conditionally doubly stochastic (CDS) channels that were defined in~\cite{GGHKLV18}.

 We define a function $f$ to be a conditional uncertainty measure if it is not equal to the zero function and if it reverses the conditional majorization pre-order, i.e.,